|

 One big mistake people make is giving the AI an overly simple prompt like:Write an article about [topic].

 That prompt is way too broad and just not specific enough.
 It almost always produces AI slop.
 The same is true for AI images and AI video.
 If your prompt is weak, the result will be weak.
-You'll need to put more effort into your work.
+You'll need to put considerably more effort into your work.

 Better Prompts Make Better Writing

 To get good results, you need to guide the AI clearly.
-A good start is to build an outline or even partially write the article yourself.
-This gives the AI a path to follow instead of a blank page.
+A good start is to build

 - Who the audience is (who will read it)